The Swiss authorities online

 The statutory shares specify how the residue of the estate is divided among the heirs once the statutory entitlements have been paid out.

 The residue is that part of the estate that is left after the statutory entitlements have been deducted.
-A testator (person making a will) is free to dispose of this part of his estate as he pleases.
+A testator (person making a will) is free to dispose of this part of his estate as he or she pleases.

 If you have no heirs who are due statutory entitlements, you can dispose of your entire estate as you please.